Logging into SupportAbility

 Automatically Log Users Out After (inactivity)

-Generally, the information displayed on SupportAbility screens is of a highly sensitive nature and thereby necessitates a level of privacy to be maintained around who can see this information.
+Generally, the information displayed on SupportAbility screens is highly sensitive, necessitating a level of privacy regarding who can see it.

-Unintentional breaches of privacy may occur when a Staff Member temporarily moves away from their computer/iPad without locking the screen or logging out, or if they forget to log off on a shared device/computer once they have completed their work.
+Unintentional breaches of privacy may occur when a Staff Member temporarily moves away from their computer or tablet without locking the screen or logging out or if they forget to log off on a shared device/computer once they have completed their work.

 This setting is configured in the 'System Settings' section on the Settings tab in System Preferences: